-Tuberculosis, a long-standing bacterial illness that has been recognized for the last 5000 years, continues to affect around one-third of the global population.
-Each day, there are 5000 new cases reported and two lives lost every three minutes[1].
-In India, 1.9million new cases are reported every year, of which 0.8 millions are 'infectious smear positive TB cases'.
-Accordingto WHO, death rate due to TB in India is nearly28 per1,00,000 population, which is the highest deathrate among all other communicable diseases and accounts for 26 per cent of all avoidableadult deaths [2].
-Bone and joint TB (BJTB)/ osteoarticular TB is a secondary form of TB occurring most commonly due to hematogenous seeding [3].
+Tuberculosis, a well-known bacterial disease for the last 5000 years, is still infecting nearly one-third ofworld population with a daily addition of 5000 new cases and loss of two lives every third minute [1].
+In India, 1.9million new cases are reported every year, of which

+0.8 millions are 'infectious smear positive TB cases'.
+According to WHO, death rate due to TB in India is nearly28 per1,00,000 population, which is the highest death rate among all other communicable diseases and accountsfor 26 per cent of all avoidable adult deaths [2].
+Bone and joint TB (BJTB)/ osteoarticular TB is a secondary form of TB occuring most commonly due to hematogenous seeding [3].
 Retrograde lymphatic and contiguous dissemination are the other less common modes of dissemination [4].
 Several studies have demonstrated spinal involvement in a significant number of cases [5].
 However contradictory findings have been found in some other studies [4].
-Watts and Lifeso, in a review of current concepts of Bone and

-Joint TB mentioned that spinal tuberculosis has existed for at least 5000 years, and mummified remains from northern Egypt dating 3400 B.C. provide strong evidence of its presence.
+Watts and Lifeso, in a review of current concepts of Bone and Joint TB mentioned that spinal tuberculosis has existed for at least 5000 years, and mummified remains from northern Egypt dating 3400 B.C. provide strong evidence of its presence.
 The authors also mention that the first known description of tuberculous spondylitis was written in Sanskrit, sometime between 1500 and 700 B.C [6].
 In the late Section eighteenth century, Pott provided the classic description of spinal TB and noted its association with paraplegia [6,7].

 Osteoarticular tuberculosis can cause significant morbidity and a high index of suspicion is needed for early diagnosis so as to avoid destruction and disability [3,7].
 Even with adequate medical and surgical treatment, osteoarticular TB can be associated with morbidity and mortality [8].
 EPTB usually takes the form of arthritis or osteomyelitis.
 Rarely it can present as tenosynovitis or bursitis.
 The common sites of involvement are spine and weight bearing joints.
 Osteoarticular tuberculosis is commonly encountered in the elderly in developed countries but in developing countries like India it is common around 30 years of age.
 Tuberculosis commonly affects lungs but can also be extrapulmonary.
 Microscopic examination of sputum for detection of acid fast bacilli is of utmost importance.4 For developing countries with a large number of cases and financial constraints, evaluation of rapid and inexpensive diagnostic methods like demonstration of AFB (acid fast bacilli) in smears is of great importance.
 No other diagnostic tool offers the affordable as well as efficiency in diagnosis of tuberculosis in public health set up, as sputum microscopy does.
 In sputum smear microscopy, ZN is the most commonly used technique, because of its simplicity and low cost[9].Objective of this present study was to evaluate the prevalence of osteoarticular tuberculosis and to compare the role of modified Ziehl Neelsen staining versus Ziehl Neelsen staining for the diagnosis of osteoarticular tuberculosis patients.